redhat-developer/devspaces-images/devspaces-traefik/docs/content/getting-started/install-traefik.md

 This HelmChart does not expose the Traefik dashboard by default, for security concerns.
 Thus, there are multiple ways to expose the dashboard.
-For instance, the dashboard access could be achieved through a port-forward :
+For instance, the dashboard access could be achieved through a port-forward:

 ```shell
 kubectl port-forward $(kubectl get pods --selector "app.kubernetes.io/name=traefik" --output=name) 9000:9000
 ```

-Accessible with the url: http://127.0.0.1:9000/dashboard/
+It can then be reached at: `http://127.0.0.1:9000/dashboard/`

 Another way would be to apply your own configuration, for instance, by defining and applying an IngressRoute CRD (`kubectl apply -f dashboard.yaml`):